Vambooze/shadowops/[scripts]/pug-cokebusiness/readme.md

 --
 # Installation
 Run the pug_cokebusiness.sql before doing anything else.
-Make sure you have the dependencies installed. (qb-target OR ox_target, qb-inventory OR ox_inventory, qb-menu OR ps-ui OR ox_lib, qb-input OR ps-ui OR ox_lib)
+Make sure you have the dependencies installed. (qb-target OR ox_target, origen_inventory OR ox_inventory, qb-menu OR ps-ui OR ox_lib, qb-input OR ps-ui OR ox_lib)
 Read through the config.lua thoroughly and adjust everything to match your server.
 (VERY IMPORTANT) Adjust the DrugJobNotification() function in open.lua to fit your server (defualt is already setup for base qb-core and esx).
 Adjust the DrugJobDrawText() and DrugJobHideText() functions in open.lua to fit your server (defualt is already setup for base qb-core and esx).